 Does Google even need an introduction?
 If our phones have become extensions of our hands, Google is one of the main reasons for that evolution.
 Google is a synonym for answers, speed, and accessibility - but also for billions of dollars, users, clicks, searches, and billions of terabytes of data.
 That data can be extracted automatically and effortlessly if you know the proper methods and have the right tools at hand.

 In this brief how-to article, we’re going to show you exactly how to scrape the most extensive library in the world by using a ready-made tool on the Apify platform called Google Search Results Scraper.
 This is your step-by-step guide to how to scrape any information available from Google, including organic and paid results, ads, queries, People Also Ask boxes, prices, and reviews.
-Let’s get started on scraping Google search results!
+Let’s get started!

 What are Google SERPs?

-Google SERPs have changed a lot over the years, with the most prominent features being those infoboxes we all know too well - Knowledge Graphs and Carousel - so ubiquitous these days that we can’t imagine the Google SERP interface looking any other way.
+Google SERPs have changed a lot over the years, with the most prominent features being those infoboxes we all know too well - Knowledge Graphs, Carousels, Featured Snippets - so ubiquitous these days that we can’t imagine the Google SERP interface looking any other way.
 Those now-classic Google SERP features were part of the Hummingbird algorithm release in 2013.

 It’s a far cry from the 2003 version of Google results.
 Does this prehistoric SERP interface ring a bell?
 Luckily, we’re not there anymore.

 That’s why over time, Google search results have become much more multilayered, including the results of varying complexity and formats, like a giant layer cake.
 And that cake-like structure isn’t going away any time soon, with voice command search, apps, and mobile search introducing their significant corrections into the way we google stuff.
-Today, Google search results consist of various levels, depending on the complexity and type of search, as you can see in this example of a string theory query:
+Today, Google search results consist of various levels, depending on the complexity and type of search, as you can see in this example of a James Webb Space Telescope query 🔭

-As you can see, the Google search page is now packed with various content: featured snippets, so-called snap packs, ads, and organic results.
-Additional types may also show up: product ads, related searches, and multiple snap pack types (Wikipedia, Maps, videos, etc.).
-That means that scraping Google search results will give you access to an incredible amount of useful data.
+So these days, Google SERP is packed with various content: featured snippets, so-called snap packs, ads, and organic results.
+Additional types may also show up: product ads, related searches, and multiple snap pack types (Wikipedia, Google Maps, YouTube videos, etc.)

 Is it legal to scrape Google?